top of page

 NO

 A 2016 study by the National Renewable Energy Laboratory estimated that solar installation just on rooftops could supply roughly 39% of national electric sector sales (based on 2013 data).
-According to Harvard physicist Mara Prentiss, more than half of the surface area necessary for solar energy production could be provided through locating solar panels on rooftops and parking lots throughout the country.
+According to Harvard physicist Mara Prentiss, more than half of the surface area necessary for solar energy production could be provided through locating solar panels on rooftops and parking lots throughout the country (Mara Prentiss, Energy Revolution: The Physics and the Promise of Efficient Technology, Harvard University Press, 2015).
 Beyond the space provided by rooftops and parking lots, solar energy sources using existing technologies could supply 100% of U.S. energy demand while consuming somewhere between 0.1% and 0.2% of additional U.S. land area.
 “Claims about the land imprint of wind energy are also exaggerated.
 Offshore wind takes up space, but it’s marine, not land area.
 For on-shore wind energy, the land between turbines can be used for other activities, such as farming.
 This is not the case for a coal, gas or nuclear plants.
 This means the land use of wind farms is highly variable.”

 17. Is nuclear a necessary supplement to sun and wind power ?